Chapter 22:

 “That doesn’t seem like something you’d learn at a monastery.”
 She mumbled, then took a bite of her meat.
 “Then again, what do I know?
 I’ve never studied at one.”

 “See Vivian, at the monastery, we talked a lot about salt.
 Those of us who are in the church are supposed to be salt and light to the rest of the world.”
-John told me that one a couple times.
+John had told me that many times.

 Vivian nodded, then smirked.